 - have not had a residence permit for exchange purposes before.

-You must not be asked to pay a security deposit or sign a contract with a penalty fee to an agency or exchange organisation, nor sign a contract to perform any task for which specialised skills are required.
+Don’t pay a security deposit or sign a contract with a penalty fee to an agency or exchange organisation.
+You also shouldn’t sign a contract to perform any task requiring specialized skills.

 Private exchange programmes in the Netherlands